robotpilot/turtlebot3_wiki/docs/source/hardware.rst

 .. image:: _static/hardware/opencr_models.png

 You can use ``PUSH SW 1`` and ``PUSH SW 2`` buttons to see whether your robot has been properly assembled.
-This process tests the left and right DYNAMIXELs and the OpenCR board.
+This process tests the left and right DYNAMIXELs and the OpenCR1.0 board.

-1. After assembling TurtleBot3, connect the battery to OpenCR and turn on the power switch.
-You can see that the ``Power LED`` of OpenCR turns on.
+1. After assembling TurtleBot3, connect the battery to OpenCR1.0 and turn on the power switch.
+You can see that the ``Power LED`` of OpenCR1.0 turns on.
 2. Place the robot on the floor.
 For the test, safety radius of 1 meter (about 40 inches) is recommended.
 3. Press and hold ``PUSH SW 1`` for a few seconds to command the robot to move 30 centimeters (about 12 inches) forward.
 #.
 Press and hold ``PUSH SW 2`` for a few seconds to command the robot to rotate 180 degrees in place.